2020 contempt case: Prashant Bhushan fined Re 1 for his tweets on judiciary

 The Supreme Court on Monday fined senior advocate Prashant Bhushan Re 1 in the contempt case for his tweets on the judiciary, reported Live Law.
 On August 25, the court had reserved its ruling after numerous arguments as Bhushan refused to apologise.

 The bench of Justices Arun Mishra, BR Gavai and Krishna Murari pronounced the judgement.
 The bench said that the senior lawyer may be imprisoned for three months and may be debarred from practicing for three years if he defaults on the payment of the penalty.
+Bhushan was instructed to pay the fine by September 15.

 Mishra cited the top court’s precedents to highlight that the in-house procedure should be approached for corruption allegations against judges.
 “Judges are not supposed to go to the press, their comments outside the court should not have been relied on,” Mishra said, according to Bar and Bench.